andrewathalye/destiny-txtp-mapper/README.md

 Please note: In order to comply with the Bungie EULA, you may _not_ redistribute any music files unaltered (and redistributing modified files is also risky).
 Please only use this tool for your personal listening pleasure, and purchase the official soundtracks where available.

+# Important Note
+Progress is currently under way to use only Ada and PulseAudio / VGMStream for all output work.
+The WAV exporter is now at least 80% functional with Ada-native code, however it does need some sanitation (currently produces warnings due to access types).
+I recommend using the previous version (v0.8a) until this warning is removed.
+Audio levels are also a bit high in this version, but they sound a little better to me so I may leave that as is.

 # How to use the mappings in this folder?
 Follow the steps in the section "How can I get the necessary files?"
 Next, collect the list of desired tracks and save it as tmp_tracks.txt.